The Nurse’s Guide to the Affordable Care Act

 In the case of Medicare for All, more people would likely take advantage of preventive care, which is often the responsibility of nurses.
-In addition, more RNs may pursue bachelor’s degrees or RNs might decide to earn advanced degrees to become NPs.
-Because of this, the industry will need more nurse educators, according to Sullivan.
+In addition, more RNs may pursue a bachelor’s degree or an advanced degree to become an NP.
+This all leads to an industry that will require more nurse educators, according to Sullivan.

 How Nurses Can Help to Shape Future Healthcare Reforms